gypsydave5/gypsydave5.github.io/_posts/2014-07-18-ruby_enumerable_returns.md

 layout: post
 title:  "Many Enumerable Returns"
 date:   2014-07-18 20:52:15
-tags: [Ruby, RubyMonk, Enumberable, yield, blocks]
+tags:
+    - Ruby
+    - Learnings
 ---

 As threatened then, here's the followup to my [last post][lastpost] on the